bryanjbrooks/PlantWise/Documentation/README.md

         - `pr_zipcode_2023.csv` - List of Puerto Rico zip codes and their climate zones
         - `us_zipcode_2023.csv` - List of continental US zip codes and their climate zones
       - `Plants/` - Contains JSON lists of planting times for various plants and their climate zones
-        - `fruit_planting_times.json` - List of fruits and their planting times by climate zones
+        - `fruit_planting_guides.json` - List of fruits and their planting guides
-        - `herb_planting_times.json` - List of herbs and their planting times by climate zones
+        - `herb_planting_guides.json` - List of herbs and their planting guides
-        - `nut_planting_times.json` - List of nuts and their planting times by climate zones
-        - `vegetable_planting_times.json` - List of vegetables and their planting times by climate zones
+        - `vegetable_planting_guides.json` - List of vegetables and their planting guides
       - `Sources/` - Contains the sources used for the various plants
         - `fruit_sources.json` - List of sources for fruits and their planting times
         - `herb_sources.json` - List of sources for herbs and their planting times